 The company’s next momentous day in history came in 1937, when public trading began on the New York Stock Exchange as “Rayonier”—the name devised from the union of the word rayon and Mount Rainier in Washington State.
 Despite the economic hardships caused by the Great Depression in late 1930, Rayonier began purchasing U.S. timberlands and continued to grow.
 In 1945 Rayonier set sites on northwest timberlands and succeeded in the acquisition of approximately 300,000 acres.

 Significant international expansion occurred when Rayonier acquired 250,000 acres of timberland in New Zealand in 1992.
 By 1999, Rayonier became the seventh largest private timberland owner in the U.S. after its acquisition of 969,000 acres of timberland in Florida, Georgia, and Alabama.
 Currently, Rayonier owns approximately 2.7 million acres across the U.S. South, Pacific Northwest and New Zealand.

 Rayonier Hunting and Recreation programs are designed with our neighbors in mind.
-Rayonier offers leases ranging from 20 to 20,000 acres across the country.
+Rayonier offers hunting properties ranging from 20 to 20,000 acres across the country.
 Whether you love to hunt, fish or spend time with family and friends in the great outdoors—Rayonier timberlands’ have the perfect spot for you.

 Our 2.7 million acres of working forests, located across the U.S. South, Pacific Northwest and New Zealand, provide wood for use in a variety of markets, from pulp to lumber, paper, oriented strand board (OSB) and other wood-based products.
 Across our research facilities, nurseries and land base in the U.S. and New Zealand, we’re always improving how we grow trees.
 The goal is stronger, healthier trees and sustainable use of the land.